milllslm/SoftPrincAssignment5/README.md

 c.
 Probably texting or any app on my phone that has notifications like facebook messenger

+# User Stories
+From the questions and answers we can put together some user stories that will help focus and drive our development mindset.

+1. As a student in a class I want to be able to ask a class-related question and get some sort of feedback in 3o minutes or less.

+2. As a TA I want to force students to consult with their classmates before they come ask me a (usually) trivial question.

+3. As a Professor, I only really want to be bothered if neither a stuedent's peers, nor the TAs can help them.

+4. As a student, I want the relative experience of Piazza, but on my phone (preferably via text).

+5. As a student, if nobody can answer my question I at least would like a link to a helpful website.

 # Requirements
 Each requirement will be listed as (a), will be accompanied by a (b) that rationalizes the need for the requirement, and will be followed by a quick synopsis (c) of the proposed way in which the application will fullfill that requirement.